Guikingone/SchedulerBundle/doc/tasks.md

 ## Scheduling lifecycle

-Once defined via the configuration or scheduled via `$scheduler->schedule(...);`, a task is sent to the specified transport which is responsible for storing the task (no matter the stored format), before sending it, the "pre-scheduling" middleware are executed (if an error occurs, the task is not sent).
+Once defined via the configuration or scheduled via `$scheduler->schedule(...);`, a task is sent to the specified transport which is responsible for storing the task (no matter the stored format), before sending it, the "pre-scheduling" middleware are executed (if an error occurs, the task isn't sent).

-Once stored, the "post-scheduling" middleware are executed, if an error occurs, the task is unscheduled.
+Once stored, the "post-scheduling" middlewares are executed, if an error occurs, the task is unscheduled.

 ## Execution lifecycle